 I’m happy with my body and proud of its incredible ability to grow and birth my two kids

-I’ve always loved hiking and outdoor adventure but, as a new parent, I initially found it really hard getting outdoors.
+I’ve always loved hiking and outdoor adventure and when I had kids I was adamant about continuing to get out.
+As a new parent, I was initially flummoxed about how to get outdoors.
 It’s hard finding the time between all the feeds, nappy changes and naps (and having 5 minutes to myself just to rest with a cuppa).
-Preparing all the kit feels like a faf – it seems like you need to take the kitchen sink out when you have a baby!
-It’s hard knowing what to pack.
+At first, preparing all the kit feels like a faf – it seems like you need to take the kitchen sink out when you have a baby!
 You need clothes, changes, first aid, weather-related kit and food (for you and baby).
 It’s tempting to think it’s easier to stay at home where you have everything to hand!
-But once you’ve done it a couple of times it’s easy and isn’t actually much different from packing a normal changing bag!
+But once you’ve done it a couple of times it’s easy and isn’t actually much different from packing a normal changing bag.

 It’s like it’s selfish to have interests of your own!
 A lot of postnatal health media or services are also often overtly or subtly focused on ‘getting your baby body back’.
 I’m happy with my body and proud of its incredible ability to grow and birth my two kids, so I was really adamant about not joining sports activities that were strictly about ‘bouncing back’.
 I didn’t want to have to do heavy cardio or especially tiring exertion when I was already sleep-deprived.
 I wanted something gentle and walking fitted the bill.